rogermparent/gatsby-theme-mdx-blog/README.md

 ## Configuration

-While all of this configuration is inherited from this theme's constituent parts and can be found in their READMEs, but all relevant configuration should be shown here as well.
+Almost all of this configuration is inherited from this theme's constituent parts and can be found in their READMEs, but all relevant configuration should be shown here as well.

 That said, checking out the READMEs and source of these parts will likely give better context.